hyperledger/fabric-ca/docs/source/users-guide.rst

          'a.b.*'.
       4. If the registrar has the attribute 'hf.Registrar.Attributes = a.b.*, x.y.z' and
          is registering attribute 'x.y', it is invalid because 'x.y' is not contained by 'x.y.z'.
-      5. If the registrar has the attribute 'hf.Registrar.Roles = peer,client' and
-         the requested attribute value is 'peer,client,orderer', it is invalid because the registrar does not have the orderer role in its value of hf.Registrar.Roles attribute.
+      5. If the registrar has the attribute 'hf.Registrar.Roles = peer' and the requested attribute value is 'peer,client', it is invalid because the registrar does not have the client role in its value of hf.Registrar.Roles attribute.
       6. If the registrar has the attribute 'hf.Revoker = false' and the requested attribute value is 'true', it is invalid because the hf.Revoker attribute is a boolean attribute